software-mansion/starknet-rust/starknet-rust-curve/README.md

 # Starknet Curve Parameters

-The `starknet-curve` crate contains a few useful parameters for the STARK curve defined as:
+The `starknet-rust-curve` crate contains a few useful parameters for the STARK curve defined as:

 ```
 y^2 = x^3 + alpha * x + beta